-In 2019 over a quarter of the European electricity production is realized by coal-fired power generation.
-At the same time Europe has a large existing fleet of relatively new, highly efficient and very flexible gas turbine combined cycle plants that operate at a limited percentage of their total capacity.

-By accelerating a shift from coal-fired power generation to gas-fired power generation Europe can make a massive step forward in decarbonizing the power generation sector during the next ten years with relatively limited efforts and investments.

-Development of retrofit solutions for existing gas turbines will be a key enabler for this.
-Initially this can be relatively small modifications to existing burners, allowing co-firing of hydrogen to significant fractions (>30 vol%, 11% of energy).
-This shall be followed by new types of burners allowing up to 100% of hydrogen firing without the need for diluents for emission control.

 State of the art

 In GE’s literature (see GEA33861 for a brief summary), particularly high values in terms of hydrogen concentration can be found in aeroderivative gas turbines, configured with single annular combustor (SAC) and also in single nozzle and multi-nozzle combustors applied to GE’s heavy-duty gas turbines in B, E and F class.
 Values up to 90-100% are presented for diffusion combustion, hence needing significant amounts of dilution (steam or nitrogen) and NOx control with e.g. SCR.